• Skip to primary navigation

 Are Converse Good for Squats?

-Answer: Converse can be an okay shoe option for squats, especially for beginners, intermediates, and anyone who prefers squatting with a shoe that has a flat sole construction.
+Answer: Converse can be an okay shoe option for squats, especially for beginners, intermediates, and anyone who prefers squatting with a shoe that has a flatter sole construction.

 Converse shoes can fall short for squats in two key areas that require more context.
 The first area includes their heel-to-toe drop and how that will impact some lifters’ squat mechanics.
 Some lifters will benefit from squatting with weightlifting shoes or working off of a higher heel-to-toe drop.

-Since Converse have a zero drop, they can be incredibly uncomfortable for some lifters that may lack the levels of ankle mobility needed for them to hit adequate depth in their squats.
+Since Converse has closer to a zero drop, they can be uncomfortable for some lifters who may lack the levels of ankle mobility needed for them to hit adequate depth in their squats.

 Another potential drawback to Converse for squats is their durability and limited width.
 I’ve had two pairs of Converse rip while squatting and that’s due to the excessive stress I placed on the canvas during my squat sessions.
 Another drawback is that they may feel narrow for some lifters with wider feet who prefer squat shoes with more width.